sennetconsortium/entity-api/src/lib/constraints/README.md

  - Look at the sample code to write new constraints

 ## The REST API
+### Endpoint:
+`/constraints/validate`
+### Request params:
+- match: Set to true to match entries.
+Default is `false`
+- order: `ancestors` or `descendants`.
+Determines how to retrieve/match against.
+The opposite property constraints will be returned.
+- filter: Use to call a specific function within the code.
+Currently, only `search` is available.

 ### Payload Request Format
 Each request must be an array of objects with `ancestors` and `descendants` properties.
 At least 1 of these properties must be present when retrieving the other, and both must be present when validating/matching.